Tricked-dev/argoninstaller/README.md

 - You can create your own repos for Argon and that way easily share your mods with other users.
 - Easily update and change your mods with the built in updater
 - Switch mod folders with the click of only one button
+- Hash checking Argon checks every hash of the mod being installed if its the right one if not it will throw a error.

 | Feature                          | Screenshots                                                                                                     |
 | -------------------------------- | --------------------------------------------------------------------------------------------------------------- |